 The truth is that both orientations are valid in their own right.

-Many bisexual communities do acknowledge nonbinary people — in fact, many nonbinary people identify as bisexual.
+Many bisexual communities do acknowledge nonbinary people — in fact, many nonbinary people are bisexual.
 Additionally, many pansexual people know that the definition of bisexual can include nonbinary people.

-Again, bisexuality and pansexuality don’t mean exactly the same thing, and it’s completely valid to identify as either (or both!).
+Again, bisexuality and pansexuality don’t mean exactly the same thing, and it’s completely valid to identify with either (or both!).

 Yes!
-You can still be bisexual or pansexual if you find yourself more attracted to one gender than others.
+You can still be pansexual or bisexual if you find yourself more attracted to one gender than others.

-In fact, surveys and studies show that many bisexual and pansexual people have a preference.
+In fact, surveys and studies show that many pansexual and bisexual people have a preference.
 This doesn’t make your orientation any less valid.

 Yes.
 You might find yourself sexually attracted to one gender and romantically attracted to another gender.
 This is called “mixed orientation” or “cross orientation.”

-For example, you could be bisexual but homoromantic — meaning you’re sexually attracted to people of multiple genders, but you’re only romantically attracted to people who are the same gender as you.
+For example, you could be bisexual but homoromantic — meaning you’re sexually attracted to people of multiple genders, but you’re only romantically attracted to people who are the same or a similar gender as you.

 - Aromantic.
 You experience little to no romantic attraction to anyone, regardless of gender.